-Your exam results will be provided by e-mail within 4 weeks of taking the exam.
+Your exam results will be provided by e-mail within 4 weeks of closure of the exam window.
 Successful candidates receive a certificate, are provided access to the Private Certificant Directory and allowed use of one of our internationally recognized credentials (CHFP®, CPE®, CUXP®), selected at the time of application.
 Contact our office if you wish to change designations in the future.

 BCPE’s Exam Results Policy is to provide a Pass/Fail results.
 Examinations are scored electronically and converted to a scaled score.
 The score is provided as a scaled score between 200 – 500 with a pass score of 350.
 In this way, if a candidate sits the exam more than once, the scaled score can be compared to the previous scaled score.
 Therefore, a candidate may determine if his or her score improved or not between exams.
 BCPE does not provide feedback on performance on the sections of the exam because the information is not helpful.
 However, we do provide Mentoring if desired.

 All questions have the same score.
 There is no penalty for a wrong answer, so Candidates are encouraged to attempt a response to all questions.
 Each exam version is equated with prior exams using standard statistical processes to ensure the difficulty level is the same for each version and that candidates are evaluated according to the same competency standard.